ItayMoh/simplebash/README.md

-Simple bash script to make a unique wordlist from a domain list.
+Simple bash scripts to make a unique wordlist from a domain/url lists.

-use:

-Domain-finger.sh (domainlistfile)